alassane8/BattleShip/README.md

 Add logic to handle shots and the destruction of ships.
 When a shot hits a ship, mark the square as hit.
 When all squares of a ship have been hit, the ship is sunk.

 - Shielding:
 Add some features in order to improve shielding in the random placements of the boats.
 No boat can be placed above another.

+- Choose AI level:
+The choice of AI's level should be displayed after you decided wich game you want to load not before.

 - AI Admiral:
 Make the AI Admiral level more complex so that it can be a match against Player 1.